Skip to main content

 Is PACER a 501(c)(3) organization?

 Yes, PACER Center is a nonprofit organization serving children and youth with disabilities throughout the state of Minnesota and the nation.
-You can find a report on the organization at the Minnesota Charities Review Council.
 Gifts to PACER Center are tax-deductible as allowed by law.

-98% of PACER training participants reported they would use the information they learned at the workshop to help improve educational outcomes for their children or students.
+• 90% of training participants reported they would use information learned to help improve educational outcomes for their child or students.